 We all know that what we eat can affect our health.
 New research, however, shows that there may be a specific link between diet and pain.
-We interviewed pain specialist Dr Rae Bell who tells us more and outlines steps you can take to improve your diet as part of your pain management regime
+Pain specialist Dr Rae Frances Bell tells us more, and outlines steps you can take to improve your diet as part of your pain management regime

 It’s very important for people with chronic pain to maintain a healthy, balanced diet.
 There are several reasons for this.
 Firstly, the nervous system has the capacity to dampen pain.
 Most people have heard of the body’s own morphine-like substances called endorphins.
-In order to be able to function optimally the nervous system requires specific nutrients such as essential amino acids.
-One example is tryptophan, which is a building block in the synthesis of the neurotransmitter serotonin that is very important in the body’s own pain-dampening systems.
-Tryptophan is found in many foodstuffs including fish, milk, yoghurt, seafood, turkey, avocado and bananas.
+In order to be able to function optimally, the nervous system requires specific nutrients such as essential amino acids.
+One example is tryptophan, which is a building block in the synthesis of the neurotransmitter serotonin which is very important in the body’s own pain-dampening systems.
+Foodstuffs such as nuts/seeds, fish, eggs, beans, oats, chicken and turkey contain high levels of tryptophan.

 On the most basic level, the nervous system needs nutrients.
 Certain vitamin deficiencies can cause pain problems.
 For example, vitamin B12 deficiency can cause very unpleasant peripheral polyneuropathy, which is nerve pain in both feet and also sometimes in the hands.
-Vitamin D deficiency can cause diffuse musculoskeletal pain.
+Vitamin D deficiency can cause musculoskeletal pain, as can vitamin C deficiency.

 Omega-3 and Omega-6